planksconstant-arch/pesuchatbot/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1j2z5igE2SWF56OMofF8i71JhHtWxsORj
+View your app in (temporary): https://ai.studio/apps/drive/1j2z5igE2SWF56OMofF8i71JhHtWxsORj

 ## Run Locally